matildao-pane/Convolutional-Neural-Network-for-Medical-Imaging-Analysis/README.md

 Group project for the Computational Intelligence and Deep Learning course at University of Pisa.

-The aim of this project is to solve, using deep neural networks, two breast cancer classification problems:

-- Benignant-Malignant classification
-- Mass-Calcification classification
+Breast Cancer abnormalities diagnosis and classification using deep neural networks.

 Dataset used: